Artificial Intelligence course structure

 You’ll learn to:

-• Understand the advantages and disadvantages of a range of AI techniques
+• Understand a wide range of AI techniques and their advantages and disadvantages

-• Appreciate AI as a practical mechanism to deal with computationally tough issues
+• Appreciate AI as a mechanism to deal with computationally difficult problems in a practical manner

 Research Project Preparation (10 credits)